aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/protection-and-unprotection/signature/_index.md

 type: docs
 weight: 140
 url: /net/assign-and-validate-digital-signatures/
-description: To protect the authenticity of a workbook's content of Excel file, you can add a digital signature using C# codes with Aspose.Cells for .Net.
+description: Excel file digital signature, verification.
+To protect the authenticity of a workbook's content of Excel file, you can add a digital signature using C# codes with Aspose.Cells for .Net.
 ---

 {{% alert color="primary" %}}